Weekdays 9:30am - 7pm.

 Stage 1: The skin is smooth, and the legs can appear normal but there is pain, easy bruising and a nodular feel to the fat tissue [14].

-Stage 2: The lipedema fat exhibits a mattress-like pattern indicating fibrosis under the skin that tethers on the skin that can be found on the upper legs (Type II) or extend down to the ankles (Type III) [14].
+Stage 2: The lipedema fat exhibits a mattress-like pattern indicating fibrosis under the skin that tethers on the skin that can be found on the upper legs (Type II) or extend down to the ankles (Type III)[14].

-Stage 3: There are folds of tissue and the lipedema fat usually extends down to the ankles [14].
+Stage 3: There are folds of tissue and the lipedema fat usually extends down to the ankles[14].

-FIVE TYPES OF LIPEDEMA
+WHAT ARE THE FIVE TYPES OF LIPEDEMA?

 The distribution of fat accumulation in individuals with lipedema varies depending on the type of lipedema they have.
-There are five types of lipedema, and they are not necessarily exclusive [13].
+There are five types of lipedema, and they are not necessarily exclusive[13].

 Type I